 We’ve all seen movies depicting family members or friends scattering their loved one’s ashes in a lake, a forest, or another place that may have been special to the individual.

-These moments can feel special and provide a sense of peace at the time.
+These moments can be touching and provide a sense of comfort.
 But as time moves on, we also know that nothing in this world is permanent.

 Lakes can dry up and forests could be ravaged by anything from a forest fire to logging or deforestation.